Getting Kids To Clean

 If your son suggests, however, that because your daughter got to have a sleepover Friday night, she should be given all the week's chores, that probably shouldn't fly.

-Instead, the entire family will be committing to each other - and the shared home - to care for it as decided upon during the meeting.
+Instead, the entire family will commit to caring for each other and the shared home as decided upon during the meeting.
 It's do-the-right-thing time.

-However, you may want to decide, as a family, what to do as a group with a chore no-show-er.
+However, as a family, you may want to decide what to do as a group with a chore no-show-er.

-Perhaps those who complete their chores get to choose where to go out to dinner Sunday night or which family movie to watch.
+Perhaps those who complete their chores can choose where to go out to dinner Sunday night or which family movie to watch.
 Remember, the key to keeping it successful is keeping it positive.

 Give the kids the floor, too.
 You'll want to hear their thoughts and concerns on the new system.
 Invite and accept reasonable ideas from the kids on your chore system.

-Remember, it has to work for everyone, so really do what you can to make it work for them, too.
+Remember, it has to work for everyone, so do what you can to make it work for them.
 Let everyone have a chance to hold court (or take the floor); everyone's involvement is essential.

 Family meetings are a great way to tackle all sorts of family dilemmas, not just the cleaning routine.